Locations:

 Overflow Incontinence

-Men are more likely to develop overflow incontinence.
-This type of urinary incontinence causes a constant urine leak or dribble.
-Urinary retention due to a bladder obstruction, enlarged prostate or other problem can cause the bladder to get too full and overflow.
-Treatments include bladder training, medications and catheterization.
+Overflow incontinence causes a constant urine leak or dribble.
+Urinary retention causes overflow incontinence, usually due to a bladder obstruction, enlarged prostate or another problem that causes your bladder to get too full and overflow.
+Treatment includes bladder training, medications and catheterization.

 Overview